pbloem/profane-tmesis/flash-fiction-2011.md

 <h2>Business plan</h2>
 <p>It&rsquo;s pretty straightforward.
 What we do is we sell these little cards.
 Like businesscards, but a bit bigger.
 Too big to keep in your wallet, too small to hang on your wall.
 They&rsquo;re mostly blank, but made of nice paper.
-On one side, it says &lsquo;everything is going to be allright&rsquo;.</p>
+On one side, it says &lsquo;everything is going to be all right&rsquo;.</p>

 <p>We sell them for five dollars per card.
 Strictly one per person.
 We ask for your identification.
 We have a database.
 You will not get a second.</p>